Disrespecting the FA Cup? Liverpool's fearless U23s produced a victory that will be remembered for years | Goal.com

 Liverpool’s FA Cup dream continues, after one of the most remarkable wins in the club’s history.

-On a night when the Reds selected their youngest ever starting XI, on a night when Jurgen Klopp watched from behind the screen of his laptop, Neil Critchley and his under-23 side delivered the goods.
+On a night when the Reds selected their youngest ever starting XI, on a night when their senior players were on their jollies and Jurgen Klopp watched from behind the screen of his laptop, Neil Critchley and his under-23 side delivered the goods.

 Shrewsbury Town came to Anfield looking for an upset.
 They got one.
 Only it was at the League One side’s expense.